Rei-SwitchBot/faq/en-us/Meter.md

 ---

 ## Meter

 ---

 ---
-### About the accuracy of the SwitchBot Meter
+### About the accuracy of the SwitchBot Meter (Plus)

+Last updated: 2022.10.21

+Applicable products:

+Switchbot Meter, SwitchBot Meter Plus

-1. In normal cases, the readings of the Meter have a ±0.2°C difference in temperature and a ±2% difference in humidity.
+1. In normal cases, the readings of the Meter (Plus) have a ±0.2°C difference in temperature and a ±2% difference in humidity.

 2. Temperature accuracy overall: